JoshKrym/FinalProject/README.md

 Description and links to the datasets used
 A one sentence overview of your repository, meant for someone who is not familiar with the project

+We were tasked with determining the best neighborhood in Pittsburgh using some metric for bestness.
+We chose to use whichever neighborhood had the most traffic.